william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/jupyter/jupyter.md

        </copy>
     ```

-    It will take about fewcseconds for it to process the query.
+    It will take about few seconds for it to process the query.
 Since this is a general topic so it would be answered by Llama3.
 You can see the workflow in the Output section.

 ## Task 5: Run third workflow